CudoVentures/cudo-backend-test/README.md

 ## Objective

-Cudo needs a withdrawal processor written to iteratively send users their requested withdrawals.
+Cudo needs a withdrawal processor written to process a queue of users' requested withdrawals.

 ## Brief